DATED Monday 15th November 2021

-2.1 An Order constitutes an offer by the Client to purchase Services in accordance with this Agreement; an Order shall be deemed accepted when ARMSTRONG issues an acceptance of the Order (which can be written or verbal), at which point the Agreement and the contract between the parties shall come into existence.
+2.1 An Order constitutes an offer by the Client to purchase Services in accordance with the letter of engagement, schedule and/or these terms and conditions.
+Further, an Order shall be deemed accepted when ARMSTRONG issues an acceptance of the Order (which can be written or verbal) or commences the Services (whichever is the sooner), at which point the Engagement and the contract between the parties shall come into existence.

-2.3 By entering into the Agreement, the Client appoints ARMSTRONG to carry out and ARMSTRONG agrees to provide the Services to the Client in relation to the Accounts during the Term in accordance with the terms of the relevant Order and this Agreement.
+2.3 By entering into the Engagement, the Client appoints ARMSTRONG to carry out and ARMSTRONG agrees to provide the Services to the Client in relation to the Accounts during the Term in accordance with the terms of the relevant Order and these terms and conditions.

-2.4 ARMSTRONG shall provide the Services from the date of this agreement and shall continue to provide the Services unless and until this agreement is terminated in accordance with clause 25 below.
+2.4 ARMSTRONG shall provide the Services from the the Commencement Date and shall continue to provide the Services unless and until the Engagement is terminated in accordance with the contractual term within the Order or clause 25 below.

-3.1 ARMSTRONG shall provide the Services to the Client in substantial accordance with the scope of such Services and from such date as agreed between the parties from time to time (“the Commencement Date”), either in an Order or otherwise.
+3.1 ARMSTRONG shall provide the Services to the Client in substantial accordance with the scope of such Services.

 3.3 ARMSTRONG warrants to the Client that ARMSTRONG will perform the Services with reasonable care and skill and in accordance with generally recognised commercial practices and standards in the industry for similar services.

-The Client shall provide ARMSTRONG with clear and complete briefings as well as and ensure that all such information provided to them in relation to the Accounts is complete, legal and accurate.
-ARMSTRONG shall co-operate fully with the Client and use reasonable skill and care in accordance with good industry practice in providing the Services to make the Content as successful as is to be expected from a competent marketing services agency.
-The Client shall help ARMSTRONG do this by making available to ARMSTRONG all relevant information and co-operating with ARMSTRONG.
+The Client shall provide ARMSTRONG with clear, up to date and complete briefings as well as and ensuring that all such information provided to them in relation to the Accounts is complete, legal and accurate.
+ARMSTRONG shall co-operate fully with the Client so far as is reasonably possible.
+The Client shall help ARMSTRONG do this by making available to ARMSTRONG all relevant information, listening and adhering to their reasonable instructions and co-operating with ARMSTRONG at times

 ARMSTRONG acts in all its contracts as a principal at law.
-Nothing in this Agreement shall be construed to create a partnership or joint venture relationship between the parties or to authorise either party to act as the agent for the other party.
+Nothing in these terms and conditions shall be construed to create a partnership or joint venture relationship between the parties or to authorise either party to act as the agent for the other party.

-6.1 Any reference in this Agreement to the Client’s “Written or Verbal Approval” shall mean written or verbal approval by directors or employees of the Client authorised to approve ARMSTRONG’s work and/or expenditure (“Authorised Person”).
+6.1 Any reference in these terms and conditions to the Client’s “Written or Verbal Approval” shall mean written or verbal approval by directors or senior employees of the Client authorised to approve ARMSTRONG’s work and/or expenditure (“Authorised Person”).

-6.2 For the purposes of this Agreement Written Approval shall mean approval signified by:
+6.2 For the purposes of these terms and conditions Written Approval shall mean approval signified by: